Adare GAA: Adare Ladies Gaelic Football Club

 Adare Ladies Gaelic Football Club was founded in 2005.
-Initially fielding U10 & U12, the club has grown significantly over the past 14 years and now fields teams at U8 up to Adult grades.
-In 2019, Adare LGFC commenced the Gaelic For Mothers and Others with up to 32 players enjoying all of the positive aspects that G4MO brings.
+Initially fielding U10 & U12 sides, the club has since grown and, as of 2019, was fielding teams at U8 up to Adult grades.
+In 2019, Adare LGFC commenced a "Gaelic For Mothers and Others" program, with up to 32 players participating.
 The club trains and plays most of its underage matches in The Manor Fields.
-Many of the adult matches are played in Adare GAA pitch, with whom we have a close working relationship.